ophian/additional_plugins/serendipity_event_entrypaging/README_FOR_SMARTY_TEMPLATING.txt

 ######################################################################################################################

-OR just use this snippet to not call that function on every request inside the entries.tpl entry foreach loop (in example above your section id="comments"..):
+OR BETTER just use this snippet to not call that function on every request inside the entries.tpl entry foreach loop (in example above your section id="comments"..):

 {if $is_single_entry AND NOT $is_preview AND NOT empty($smarty_entrypaging)}
     <div id="serendipity_smarty_entrypaging">